TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators

 \section{Introduction}

 Modern high-performance workloads, especially deep learning workloads, are highly data-intensive~\cite{data-intensive,ai-memory-wall}.
-For many of these workloads, the main bottleneck is not the compute, but the memory bandwidth~\cite{memory-wall-1, memory-wall-2, ai-memory-wall-2,memory-wall-tpu}.
+For many of these workloads, the main bottleneck is not compute, but memory bandwidth~\cite{memory-wall-1, memory-wall-2, ai-memory-wall-2,memory-wall-tpu}.
 As process technology scales, we can place more arithmetic units on a chip, but off-chip memory bandwidth and capacity do not scale at the same rate~\cite{memory-scaling-1,memory-scaling-2}.
 Each DRAM access costs much more energy than an arithmetic operation~\cite{horowitz}.
-On-chip SRAM also becomes relatively more expensive in area and power consumption as we move to smaller technology nodes~\cite{sram-scaling,horowitz}.
-Together, these trends make it hard for conventional, memory-centric von Neumann architectures such as CPUs and GPUs to keep all their compute units busy.
+On-chip SRAM also becomes relatively more expensive in area and power as we move to smaller technology nodes~\cite{sram-scaling,horowitz}.
+Together, these trends make it hard for conventional, memory-centric von Neumann architectures such as CPUs and GPUs to keep their compute units busy.

 Spatial dataflow architectures are emerging as a strong alternative.
-Systems such as Tenstorrent~\cite{tenstorrent_wormhole}, Cerebras~\cite{cerebras_cs2}, Graphcore~\cite{graphcore_ipu}, SambaNova~\cite{sambanova_rda, sambanova_sn10}, Groq~\cite{groq_tsm, groq_tsp}, Meta's MTIA~\cite{mtia}, AWS's Trainium~\cite{trainium}, and Tesla's Dojo~\cite{tesla_dojo} organize computation around explicit, often software-controlled data movements over on-chip networks and buffers, alleviating the reliance on large shared caches and high-latency off-chip memories.
+Systems such as Tenstorrent~\cite{tenstorrent_wormhole}, Cerebras~\cite{cerebras_cs2}, Graphcore~\cite{graphcore_ipu}, SambaNova~\cite{sambanova_rda, sambanova_sn10}, Groq~\cite{groq_tsm, groq_tsp}, Meta's MTIA~\cite{mtia}, AWS's Trainium~\cite{trainium}, and Tesla's Dojo~\cite{tesla_dojo} organize computation around explicit, often software-controlled data movements over on-chip networks and buffers, reducing reliance on large shared caches and high-latency off-chip memories.
 When data is passed from core to core over short on-chip wires, the energy per bit and latency can be much lower than going back and forth to a shared cache or off-chip memory~\cite{horowitz,ho_future_wires,benini_noc}.
-Figure~\ref{fig:2D-mesh} shows a representative spatial dataflow accelerator architecture from Tenstorrent: a 2D grid of cores, each typically a SIMD or a vector engine (often with a matrix unit) plus a local scratchpad, connected by a packet-switched mesh NoC (network-on-chip).
-64 cores can concurrently access their local scratchpads, yielding an aggregate peak bandwidth of roughly 24.5 TB/s—substantially higher than the 6 TB/s L2 bandwidth of the NVIDIA H100 ~\cite{thuning2024attention}.
-This abundant per-core bandwidth significantly alleviates memory bottlenecks for bandwidth-bound operators, allowing kernels to sustain much higher throughput.
+Figure~\ref{fig:2D-mesh} shows a representative spatial dataflow accelerator architecture from Tenstorrent: a 2D grid of cores, each typically a SIMD or vector engine, often with a matrix unit, plus a local scratchpad, connected by a packet-switched mesh NoC.
+64 cores can concurrently access their local scratchpads, yielding an aggregate peak bandwidth of roughly 24.5 TB/s—substantially higher than the 6 TB/s L2 bandwidth of the NVIDIA H100~\cite{thuning2024attention}.
+This abundant per-core bandwidth significantly alleviates memory bottlenecks for bandwidth-bound operators.